Battle of Xiaoyao Ford: Battle around the fortress

-The following morning, Zhang Liao led the 800 soldiers on a charge targeting Sun Quan's forces as they set up camp unafraid of Zhang Liao's small detachment.
-Xu Sheng and Song Qian in the front were routed after a brief skirmish, with Xu Sheng was wounded and disarmed, and Zhang Liao penetrated the camp.
-After personally killing tens of enemy soldiers and two officers, he cried out, "Zhang Liao is here!"
-Chen Wu, the commander of Sun Quan's bodyguards, went out to meet Zhang Liao's challenge.
-However, Chen Wu's unit was no match for Zhang Liao's and he was killed.
-Sun Quan was shocked by Zhang Liao's onslaught, and Xu Sheng and Song Qian's troops turned tail when they saw their commanders being killed or fleeing, and Pan Zhang killed two deserters.
-Ling Tong, just arrived on the field, led Sun Quan to a hill and ordered his men to use the long jis to a form a defensive line before he went down to fight Zhang Liao.
-At the bottom of the hill, Zhang Liao shouted for Sun Quan to come down and fight him, but Sun did not dare to move.
-When Sun Quan saw that the situation had become more stable and Zhang Liao was only left with slightly more than a hundred men, he ordered He Qi to surround Zhang Liao's men.
+The following morning, Zhang Liao led the 800 soldiers, as did Li Dian, on a raid.
+Zhang Liao personally killed tens of enemy soldiers and two officers, breaking through the barricades and shouting his name.
+In the chaos Chen Wu was killed, Xu Sheng and Song Qian's were put to flight, with Xu Sheng injured until and Pan Zhang killed two of the fleeing men to rally them.
 During the battle He Qi retrieved Xu Sheng's personal mao (矛, a 5m long spear).

-Zhang Liao fought fiercely and succeeded in breaking out of the encirclement.
+As Zhang Liao arrived at Sun Quan's standard, Sun Quan retreated at the high ground, defending himself with lance and Zhang Liao shouted for Sun Quan to come down and fight him, but Sun did not dare to move.
+When Sun Quan saw how few men Zhang Liao had and ordered his troops to surround the raiding force but Zhang Liao fought fiercely and succeeded in breaking out of the encirclement.
 When his remaining men, still trapped inside, shouted, "Has our general abandoned us?"
-Zhang Liao plowed back through enemy ranks and rescued his men.
+Zhang Liao ploughed back through enemy ranks and rescued his men.
 Sun Quan's men were stunned by Zhang Liao's valour and did not dare to stand in his way.

-After the engagement, Pan Zhang was promoted to the rank of Lieutenant General while Ling Tong was appointed as Right Commander, but the long morning's battle had crushed the morale of Sun Quan's troops.
+After the engagement, Pan Zhang was promoted to the rank of Lieutenant General for his role in rallying the troops but the long morning's battle had crushed the morale of Sun Quan's troops.
 Zhang Liao brought his survivors back to the city and fortified his defences.
 Zhang Liao's victory boosted his men's fighting spirits and reassured the defenders.

 When Sun Quan's forces had all gathered, they launched an assault on the city.
 However, Hefei's defenses, prepared by Liu Fu, were not easy to breach.
-After several days, Sun Quan was still unable to take the city, when a plague broke out in his army, forcing Sun Quan to withdraw.
+After several days, Sun Quan was still unable to take the city with a plague having hit the army, Sun Quan decided to withdraw.